archway-network/archway-docs/docs/create/guides/my-first-dapp/start.md

 In the [Setup](../../getting-started/setup.md) section we learned how to create and configure a new Archway project.

-If you haven't created a project yet (or didn't choose the 'Increment' starter template) go there now [(link)](../../getting-started/setup.md) to complete this step.
+If you haven't created a project yet, or didn't choose the 'Increment' starter template, go back to [Setup](../../getting-started/setup.md) [(link)](../../getting-started/setup.md) to complete this step.

 Source code templates cloned with `archway new` are ready-made starter projects.